rusty-celery/rusty-celery.github.io/src/guide/defining-tasks.md

 }
 ```

-> 💡 In this example the `delay` function was marked `async`, but it actually would have compiled without `async` as well because internally tasks are always run as async functions.

 ## Error handling

-As demonstrated below in [Implementation details](#implementation-details), the `#[celery::task]` attribute macro will wrap the return value
-of the function in a `Result<T, celery::error::TaskError>`, where `T` is whatever type the function you define returns (like `i32` in the `add` task above).
+When a task executes, i.e. when the `Task::run` method is called, it returns a [`Result<T, TaskError>`](https://docs.rs/celery/*/celery/task/type.TaskResult.html) where `T` is whatever type the function you define returns (like `i32` in the `add` task above, or `()` in the `delay` task).
+So when the `add` task executes, an `Ok(i32)` will be returned.

-As a consequence you'll have to coerce any errors that could occur in your task to a [`TaskError`](https://docs.rs/celery/*/celery/error/enum.TaskError.html) with the right variant and then propogate those errors upwards using the [`?`](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html#propagating-errors) operator.

-There are two error kinds in particular that are meant as catch-alls for any other type of error that could arise in your task: [`TaskError::UnexpectedError`](https://docs.rs/celery/*/celery/error/enum.TaskError.html#variant.UnexpectedError) and [`TaskError::ExpectedError`](https://docs.rs/celery/*/celery/error/enum.TaskError.html#variant.ExpectedError).
-The latter should be used for errors that will occasionally happen due to factors outside of your control - such as a third party service being temporarily unavailable - while `UnexpectedError` should be reserved to indicate a bug or that a critical resource is missing.

-One way to convert into either of those is by using [`.map_err`](https://doc.rust-lang.org/std/result/enum.Result.html#method.map_err).
-There are also shortcuts for converting to an `ExpectedError` or `UnexpectedError` that come from the [`TaskResultExt`](https://docs.rs/celery/*/celery/error/trait.TaskResultExt.html) trait.
-Namely, the `.with_expected_err` and `.with_unexpected_err` methods.
-This followed by the `?` operator is the recommended way to propogate an `UnexpectedError`:
+The reason `Task::run` has to return a `Result` is so the worker executing the task can know when the task has failed.
+When an `Err(TaskError)` is returned, the worker considers the task failed and may send it back to the broker to be retried.

+A worker will generally treat certain [`TaskError`](https://docs.rs/celery/*/celery/error/enum.TaskError.html) variants differently.
+So when your task has points of failure, such as in the `read_some_file` example below, you'll need to coerce those possible error types to the appropriate `TaskError` variant and propogate them upwards:

 ```rust,noplaypen
 use celery::error::TaskResultExt;